A Step-By-Step Guide to Locuming Through Agencies

 Compliance is the process of registering with the agency, which includes sending them all your professional documents and occupational health information, as well as completing all the mandatory training they require.

-As part of this process, you’ll need to send them an up-to-date CV.
-If you need guidance to get your CV in shape for locum work, see our article providing detailed advice for writing that important document.
+As part of this process, you’ll need to send them an up-to-date medical CV.
+If you need guidance to get your CV in shape to find locum jobs, see our article providing detailed advice for writing that important document.

 Until you’re fully compliant, the agency can’t give you any shifts.
 Therefore, you need to get this done sooner than later, and they’ll remind you very frequently!
 For tips on how to make this as easy as possible, have a look through our Messly Compliance Toolkit.